kljr/SpringboardDDEV/README.md

 # Usage

-Install Homebrew, or update Homebrew to the latest version using `brew update`.
+1. Install Homebrew, or update Homebrew to the latest version using `brew update`.

-Install PHP 7.1 using Homebrew via `brew install php@7.1`.
+2. Install PHP 7.1 using Homebrew via `brew install php@7.1`.
 Springboard is not compatible with PHP 7.2, so you'll need to remove that if you already have it linked.

-Install Valet with Composer via `composer global require laravel/valet`.
+3. Install Valet with Composer via `composer global require laravel/valet`.
 Make sure the ~/.composer/vendor/bin directory is in your system's "PATH".

-Run the `valet install` command.
+4. Run the `valet install` command.
 This will configure and install Valet and DnsMasq, and register Valet's daemon to launch when your system starts.

-Then clone this repository.
+5. Clone this repository.

-Copy `example.local.config.yml` to `local.config.yml`.
+6. From the repository root folder, run `scripts/sbvt-install.sh`

-Run `composer install` from inside the repository folder and follow the prompts.
+and follow the prompts.
+This updates your drush and bash configuration.
 If you don't want to automatically install the shell commands and drush aliases, you'll need to manually copy the files from the templates directory to the correct locations.

+8. Run `composer install` from the repository root folder.
+This will pull down springboard into your vendor folder.

+7. Copy `example.local.config.yml` to `local.config.yml` and modify it to
+match your mySQL configuration and project names.

+9. Run `sbvt-make` (or scripts/sbvt-make.sh).
+Follow the prompts to install the projects you defined in the yaml config.

 After the initial install, if you want to create additional Springboard sites, update local.config.yml with your new site info.
-Then run `scripts/make-sbvt.sh` (alias 'sbvt-make').
+Then run `sbvt-make` (or scripts/make-sbvt.sh).

 Laravel Valet by default serves all sites with the ".test" domain.
 Springboard Valet serves all sites at [projectroot].test.
 Configuring